Anonymous social media trolls who abuse tennis players face being unmasked

 The abusers are often frustrated gamblers who vent their frustration, having lost a bet, on the players themselves.
 The abuse takes the form of cruel personal attacks on the player, their shape, their look or their skin colour.
 It often turns heavily racist and in some cases, involves physical threats.

 Sportradar had done a tremendous job by collecting bits of data about the online abusers, and them putting them together to accurately identify the online trolls.
-Many of the abusers are normative people who if their ID was made public, together with some of the comments they had posted, they would be deeply ashamed of themselves and possibly lose their jobs and some good, decent friends and colleagues, who would find the comments beyond disgusting.
+Many of the abusers are normal people who if their ID was made public, together with some of the comments they had posted, they would be deeply ashamed of themselves.
+They may even possibly lose their jobs and some good, decent friends and colleagues, who would find the comments beyond disgusting.